queue-miscreant/nvim-image-test/README.md

 Unfortunately, this is a Neovim limitation -- folding commands and keybinds do not trigger any autocmds (not even `WinScrolled`).

+To get around this, the default keymaps which interact with folding (those which start with z) are locally remapped to perform their normal action AND call the redraw function.

 ### Scrolling

-Similarly, there is no way to detect when the terminal is scrolled with an Ex command, which can cause phantom image artifacts to be remain.
+Similarly, there is no way (or it is very difficult) to detect the following display changes:

+- Scrolling the terminal with an Ex command
+- Adding things that change vertical window content, such as `nvim_buf_set_extmark` with `virt_lines`
+- Scrolling a window above one with images in it

+These may cause phantom image artifacts to appear in places they shouldn't.

 ### tmux